sgovind158/restroworks/backend/README.md

 - **Contact Form Management:** Store and manage contact form submissions (name, email, message) via the admin panel and API
 - **Pages Collection:** Manage dynamic pages and their content for the frontend
 - **User Authentication:** Built-in user management and authentication
-- **Media Management:** Upload and manage images/files with resizing and focal point support
 - **Custom Collections:** Easily extendable for menus, orders, blogs, etc.
 - **REST API:** Auto-generated endpoints for all collections (including contact and pages)
 - **Admin Panel:** Powerful, customizable admin UI